atul-atul/atul-atul.github.io/docs/_posts/2023-07-18-reading-googles-bigtable-paper.md

 ![A Bigtable](/images/a_bigtable.png "A Bitgtable storing webpages and links to those pages")

+#### Building Blocks
-**Building Blocks:** GFS, Chubby, SSTable, Memtable (These topics are good for separate blog posts)
+GFS, Chubby, SSTable, Memtable (These topics are good for separate blog posts)

+#### Implementation Components
-**Implementation Components:** a client library, a master, and many tablet servers.
+a client library, a master, and many tablet servers.

 As familiar terms help, let's note that a tablet in BigTable is like a shard or partition.